-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions Based on the revised collective investment schemes act (CISA), FINMA receives information on the activities of asset managers and their funds on a regular basis and is be able to request any information needed for supervisory purposes.
+Progress to date

+Issue is being addressed through

+Based on the revised collective investment schemes act (CISA), FINMA receives information on the activities of asset managers and their funds on a regular basis and is be able to request any information needed for supervisory purposes.
 The revised CISA also requires that cooperation arrangements with all relevant foreign supervisory authorities are in place, in particular with supervisors in those jurisdictions where the fund is domiciled.
 Switzerland (FINMA) is a full signatory (A-signatory) to the IOSCO MMoU since 2010.
 At the end of July 2013, FINMA had signed MoUs with 28 EU and EEA member states.
 These regulate the supervision of risks and the collection of data from asset managers, as well as the transfer of data by the relevant supervisory authorities to FINMA.
 The MoUs also include cross-border supervisory reviews and mutual assistance in the enforcement of the respective laws.
 In 2014, FINMA signed further agreements on cooperation and the exchange of information with foreign supervisory authorities in relation to foreign CIS being distributed to non-qualified investors in or from Switzerland (art.
 120 CISA).
 Other actions: Full signatory of IOSCO MMoU; conclusion of bilateral MoUs.
 If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation